Popfizz013/DEEP_RACER_HACKATHON/README.md

    - Optimized parameters such as learning rate and exploration vs. exploitation balance to improve adaptability and learning speed.

 #### Physical Testing (November 18th)

 - **Real-World Testing:**
   - The trained model was exported to the AWS DeepRacer device for physical testing on the track.

-  - We analyzed how environmental factors like track irregularities impacted performance.
+  - We analyzed how environmental factors like track irregularities impacted performance along with actual run times.
+It seemed that even though the **stinkMobile** was consistent around the track through virtual simulation, the beginning of the Real World testing the car would love to go straight because of the reward system implememted and the car taught itself to go straight dominantly on some test laps, the stinkMobile would take some turns well and was excellent at sticking to the left.

 - **Iterative Fine-Tuning:**
   - Based on the physical testing results, additional tweaks were made to the reward function and hyperparameters to ensure real-world readiness.